 Their online WillMaker Document Quiz is a fast, easy way to determine exactly which documents you need in order to complete your Last Will.
 This is important as you may need different provisions for different stages of life–such as accounting for pets or small children, or including a spouse in your will when you are married.

 With WillMaker Plus 2021, you’ll be able to create even more than just your will, though.
 The software allows you to draw up documents such as:

 - General Bill of Sale

 - Subscription or Membership Cancellation form

 - and many more!

 No matter which online (or in-person) service you use to create your Last Will, it’s just important that you do indeed create one.
-There are many ways to make this as quick and budget-friendly as possible, some of which we’ve included here like Trust & Will.
+There are many ways to make this as quick and budget-friendly as possible.
 However, at the end of the day, the most important thing is that you create a legal document that protects your children, spouse, pets, and estate in the event of your death.

 The online services here are a great place to start, especially if you are creating a simple or first will.
 If your situation is particularly complex–or you have a large estate to account for–consulting with an attorney may be your best bet.